eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 If the alert type is *NO_DATA*, the alert will be triggered when a `PUBLICATION_THROUGHPUT` message is received from any entity that matches the fields `host`, `user` and `topic` and its value is lower than `threshold`.

+If a script is provided, it will be executed every time the alert is triggered.

 Once the alert is set up, it will appear in the list of alerts and its metadata will be shown below when clicked.

 .. thumbnail:: /rst/figures/screenshots/usage_example/alert_panel_post.png